-The 395-acre park was first acquired by Henry VIII, and the area was used mostly as a hunting park up until 1649.
-Today The Regent’s Park offers several different outdoor activities for tourists and locals, and its sports facilities alone cover nearly 100 acres, which makes it the largest outdoor sports area in all of central London.
+The 395-acre park was first acquired by Henry VIII.
+The area was used mostly as a hunting park up until 1649.
+Today The Regent’s Park offers several different outdoor activities for tourists and locals.
+Its sports facilities alone cover nearly 100 acres.
+Which makes it the largest outdoor sports area in all of central London.

-It is a very popular place for running or biking and as a tourist is a place to relax and a very good chance to catch a bit of local vibe while having a break of your hard London walking tour.
+It is a very popular place for running or biking.
+As a tourist is a place to relax and a very good chance to catch a bit of local vibe.
+While having a break of your hard London walking tour.

 The nearest tube station to get there is Regent’s Park, which is a 4-minute walk away.